 Some ideas:

-3. Write an Arduino program to light up a LED according to numbers being sent over the serial interface (Serial.parseInt() may be helpful here) and then use python to send some information about your computers internet connection to the Arduino.
+may be helpful here) and then use python to send some information about your computers internet connection to the Arduino.